Archive of Weekly Update Emails #

 Learning goals for Week 2:

-- Deepening your understanding of voltage, current, resistance, and power, as they relate to your Project 1 Breadboard Power Supply circuit (featuring voltage regulators)
+- Deepen your understanding of voltage, current, resistance, and power, as they relate to voltage divider and voltage regulator circuits.

-- Website notes/videos on concepts: Voltage regulation, Voltage & current*, Series vs. parallel, Resistors, Capacitors*
+- Website notes on concepts: Series vs. parallel, Voltage regulation, Capacitors (includes mini-lecture video)

-- The course website is http://andnowforelectronics.com/.
+The course website is http://andnowforelectronics.com/.
+It serves as the required text for the course.
 It includes:

-- The syllabus which includes office hour info
+- The syllabus, which lists office hour info

 - The calendar of topics, suggested readings, and project work due for each class meeting